floofydoug/goals/README.md

 - [ ] Deploy V1 into production
 - [ ] Lead designs from ideation into V2 for graphical representation of conversation tree structures
 - [ ] share meaningful learnings at knowledge meetings. be able to disseminate information more easily to others.
 - [ ] Meet more people on the business side.
+Learn some sports.
+Golf? fantasy leagues.
 - [ ] Do more things right the first time; less tech debt.
 - [ ] Set a better work schedule.